aragorn2101/SlackBuilds/Slackware_15.0/WRF/README.md

 We propose an installation script for WRF ARW (Advanced Research WRF) on Slackware 15.0.
 We made use of WRF version 4.4, as opposed to version 4.2.2 previously on 14.2, since it turned out that WRF 4.2.2 presented issues when compiled with GCC 11.x in Slackware 15.0.

-**NOTE:** The main requirement is a 64-bit processor and operating system.
-All the scripts were tested using a 64-bit Slackware 15.0 GNU/Linux installed on an Intel Core i7-7700K machine.
-Building and installing all the software on that machine takes around 20 minutes.
-It is expected to take a longer build time on other machines.
+**NOTE:** The main requirement is a 64-bit processor and a GNU/Linux operating system.
+The installation script was tested using a 64-bit Slackware 15.0 GNU/Linux installed on an Intel Core i7-7700K machine.
+Building and installing all the software on this machine takes around 20 minutes.
+It is expected to take a longer build time on lower spec machines.
 The final space taken on disk is around 1.1 GB for the software only, and around 30 GB when the geographical static data is included.

 ### WRF